Equivalent Expressions 2

-Directions: Using the digits 1 to 9 at most one time each, fill in the boxes to create two equivalent expressions.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation true.

 Hint